raphaelmourad/DeepG4/README.md

 ## Extract features (DNA motifs) from DeepG4 model

-Using DNA one-hot encoding, convolution weights (first layer of DeepG4) can be interpreted as weighted motif.
-Using this function, the user can retrieve the corresponding motif in the input sequences, and that way detect which motifs are usefull for the prediction.
+Using one-hot encoding of DNA, convolution kernels (first layer of DeepG4) can be interpreted as weighted motifs, similar to position weight matrices (PWMs) used for DNA motifs.
+The function ExtractMotifFromModel detects DeepG4 DNA motifs found in the input sequences.

 ``` r
 library(Biostrings)